Frank-Tech/tai-dynamic-postgres-mcp/readme.md

 ## Usage

-Example: Run directly from Git using uvx
+Basic Example: Run directly from Git using uvx

 ```json
 {